Thomas Tomone

 Thomas Tomone is a fictional character in the E4 television series Skins.
-Thomas stands as being one of the only characters on the show who is not British-born, having originated from Sangha, Republic of the Congo; with his first language being French.
+He is played by Merveille Lukeba.
+Thomas stands out as one of the only characters on the show who is not British-born, having originated from Sangha, Republic of the Congo; with his first language being French.

 He is a migrant who has recently arrived in Bristol, and is unused to the change in climate, and the British way of life.
 He became romantically involved with Pandora Moon.
 He is considerably kinder and more spiritual than most of the gang.

 Characterisation

 Thomas starts off the series being new to Britain and does not appear until the third episode of Series 3.
 Unlike the rest of the gang, into which he integrated via Pandora Moon and Effy Stonem, he is very friendly, honest and spiritual.
 Initially, he proves instrumental in getting the local gangster, Johnny White off the gang's back.
 Furthermore, he is one of the more popular members of the gang, consoling Emily whenever Naomi upsets her, making friends with JJ and helping him get his first girlfriend, and consoling Katie after she receives some bad news about her fertility.
 Thomas spends most of the series as Pandora's boyfriend, and, due to his working in a nightclub, he is able to get them into many raves and nightclubs throughout the series.
 His relationship with Pandora is troubled, and fraught with infidelity on both sides, which causes tensions throughout the series.

 Thomas' family, like him, struggle with the cultural shift of moving to Britain, particularly his traditional mother, Kosoke, who is shocked by the rampant drug use and party-hard lifestyle of Thomas's friends, which she worries will rub off on him and his siblings.
 She also struggles with Thomas's increased willingness to challenge her.
 This proves difficult, especially as Thomas' brother, Daniel suffers from Cystic fibrosis, not helped by the damp and dusty apartment that they live in.
 Thomas' father is only mentioned once, when Kosoke brings him up in an argument with Thomas, and the mention of his father is enough to trigger the normally non-confrontational Thomas to explode at her that his father is dead, and of no use to them.